Skip to main content

 The Central Role of Sodium and Water

-Your body’s is intrinsically linked to sodium.
+Your body’s fluid balance is intrinsically linked to sodium.
 Water is drawn to areas of high sodium concentration, a principle known as osmosis.
 Your kidneys possess sophisticated sensors that monitor sodium levels in the blood.
 The primary hormone governing this process is aldosterone, produced by the adrenal glands.

 When you embark on a protocol involving testosterone, you are influencing this established system.
 Testosterone itself can act on the kidneys, encouraging them to hold onto sodium.
 Furthermore, a portion of testosterone naturally converts into estradiol, a form of estrogen, through a process called aromatization.